-You can use these scissors to blend different lengths, thin out bulky coat and break down matts to make combing and brushing easier.
-You can also make the lines made by straight scissors look natural with thinning scissors.
+You can use these scissors to blend different lengths, thin out bulky coats and break down matts to make combing and brushing easier.
+You can also make the lines made with straight scissors look natural with thinning scissors.

 How Different Coat Types Cut (How To Groom A Dog At Home With Scissors)

-There are three main types of dog coat.
+There are three main types of dog coats.
 They are a wiry coat, drop coat and a blended or wool coat.